glouppe/info8002-large-scale-data-systems/projects/project_dht.md

 - `GET`
 - Fetches the value for the specified hash, possibly looks over the complete network.
 - Can respond in two ways:
-  - HTTP 404 (empty response) if specified hash is not found.
+  - HTTP 404 (empty response) if specified hash is not found in the DHT.
   - HTTP 200:
   ```json
   {